18F/api-standards/README.md

 Have a simple mechanism for clients to follow changes to the API.

-Common ways to do this include a mailing list, or a [dedicated developer blog](https://developer.github.com/changes/) with an RSS feed.
+Common ways to do this include a mailing list or a persistent issue in the GitHub repository that users can subscribe to.
+For example: [Notification Thread: Updates to GSA APIs]](https://github.com/GSA/GSA-APIs/issues/46)

 ### Decommission unsupported APIs